telerik/kendo-ui-core/docs/web/responsivepanel/overview.md

 ---
 title: Overview
-page_title: Overview of ResponsivePanel UI widget | Kendo UI Documentation
+page_title: Overview | Kendo UI ResponsivePanel Widget
-description: Quick steps to help you use the Kendo UI ResponsivePanel.
+description: "Learn how to initialize the Kendo UI ResponsivePanel widget and configure its behaviors."
+slug: overview_kendoui_responsivepanel_widget
 position: 1
 ---

 # ResponsivePanel Overview

-The ReponsivePanel widget allows you to hide part of the content of the page on small screens.
-This allows more screen estate for content for mobile users.
+The ReponsivePanel widget allows you to hide part of a page content on small screens.
+This allows more space for content on mobile screens.

+> **Important**
-> CSS3 media queries are supported in IE9 and above, so this widget does not support IE7 and IE8.
+> CSS3 media queries are supported in Internet Explorer 9 and later versions.
+This means that Kendo UI ResponsivePanel does not support Internet Explorer 7 and Internet Explorer 8.

-## Configuring the ResponsivePanel
+## Configuration

+### Specify Width and Placement

-You can specify the page width when the content will become hidden via the breakpoint configuration option, and the placement of the expandable content via the orientation configuration option.
+Specify the page width when the content becomes hidden via the `breakpoint` configuration option.
+The placement of the expandable content can be configured via the `orientation` option.

-#### Collapse menu on the left on small screens
+The example below demonstrates how to collapse the menu on the left of small screens.

+###### Example

 ```html
   <header>